GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 <div class="text-quoted">“It has to be you, Aki-chan.”</div>

-I confirmed it once again—purging doubt from my words, and blocking each chance to escape.
-Eventually driving Akiho into a corner, pressuring for an answer.
+I confirmed it once again—purging doubt from my words, and pressuring for an answer.
+Eventually driving Akiho into a corner, leaving no way out.
 Thus, as a result...

 <div class="story-image"><img src="images/EV_AKI022A.PNG"></div>